 The Company's business has been subject to seasonal and other quarterly influences.
 Net sales and operating profits have been generally higher in the fourth quarter due to the timing of sales of software, year-end promotions, and purchasing patterns of office-based healthcare practitioners, and have been generally lower in the first quarter due primarily to increased purchases in the prior quarter.
 Quarterly results may also be adversely affected by a variety of other factors, including the timing of acquisitions and related costs, the release of software enhancements, promotions, adverse weather, and fluctuations in exchange rates associated with international operations.
-Strikes (such as the recent strike by United Parcel Service of America, Inc. ("UPS")) or other service interruptions could adversely affect the Company's ability to deliver products on a timely basis and result in incremental shipping and payroll costs, thereby adversely impacting quarterly results.
+Similarly, strikes (such as the recent United Parcel Service of America, Inc. ("UPS") strike) or other service interruptions could adversely affect the Company's ability to deliver products on a timely basis and result in incremental shipping and payroll costs, thereby adversely impacting quarterly results.
+The Company uses UPS for delivery of substantially all of its domestic orders.

-The Company uses UPS for delivery of substantially all domestic orders.
-The Teamsters Union strike against UPS during the Company's third quarter of fiscal 1997 substantially reduced UPS's ability to fulfill the shipments of its customers' orders.
-During this period the Company made alternative arrangements in order to maintain customer service levels.
-The use of such alternatives resulted in approximately \$1.3 million, or \$0.04 per share, on a diluted basis, in higher transportation and other operating costs, primarily payroll costs caused by the need to sort customer orders for distribution to various regional couriers.
-Additionally, after the strike, payroll costs continued to run at rates higher than would otherwise be expected in order to handle inbound freight that was backlogged as a result of the strike.
-None of the foregoing incremental costs were passed along to customers.
-Subsequently, freight and payroll costs returned to normal pre-strike levels.
+In August 1997, the Teamsters' Union striked against UPS, thereby substantially reducing UPS's ability to fulfill shipments of its customers' orders.
+In order to maintain customer service levels, the Company had to make alternative arrangements for its deliveries.
+The Company's transportation costs associated with the alternative arrangements for delivery were substantially higher than that which would have been incurred if UPS had been able to fulfill substantially all of the Company's domestic orders.
+In addition, the Company experienced increases in other operating costs, primarily payroll, as a result of having to sort customer orders for distribution to various regional couriers.
+Additionally, after the strike payroll costs continued to run at rates higher than would otherwise be expected for several days in order to handle inbound freight that was backlogged as a result of the UPS strike.
+None of these incremental costs incurred by the Company were passed along to its customers.